LaravelFreelancerNL/laravel-arangodb/docs/query-functions.md

 - dump

 ## Raw expressions (!)
-ArangoDB does not support SQL, so any raw expressions must be fed with AQL instead.
+ArangoDB does not support SQL, so any raw expressions must be fed AQL instead.
 This means that any package with raw SQL code is incompatible, at least partially.